-- Enter the track properties window
+- Enter the track properties window.
+In properties window, element can be activated for navigation.

-- See the track graph
+- · See the track graph

 - Zoom here

-- Navigate (activate)
+- Name search

 By means of a long click on any open track, you will enter the Contextual Menu with all the available functionalities for this element.